ifatess/ruotonggao/about.md

     am passionate about Chinese traditional culture.
 My favorite motto in <em>Analects</em>
     is: <span style=\"text-decoration: underline;\">The</span><em><span style=\"text-decoration:
     underline;\"> junzi </span></em><span style=\"text-decoration: underline;\">is
-    not a vessel, The accomplished scholar is not a utensil.</span> I was prompted to become a well-rounded person with the hope of making the world around us a better place.<br><br>Interesting facts about me\U0001F447:<br>✨INFP-T\U0001F60A<br>✨childhood
+    not a vessel, The accomplished scholar is not a utensil.</span> I am prompted to become a well-rounded person with the hope of making the world around us a better place.<br><br>Interesting facts about me\U0001F447:<br>✨INFP-T\U0001F60A<br>✨childhood
     dream job: Santa Claus\U0001F385<br>✨moderator of a 16000+ people forum\U0001F440<br>✨cinephilia: